 - 1 cup (200 grams) white sugar

 - Add the flour and salt in a large bowl and whisk to combine.
-Add the cubed butter and use your fingers to smush the butter into flat pieces.
+Add the cold cubed butter and use your fingers to smush the butter into flat pieces.
 Continue smashing the butter until all of it is flattened and pieces are about the size of quarters.
-The flour should look like coarse cornmeal.

 - Preheat the oven to 400 degrees F.

 - Cut the peaches into small chunks, about 1/2-inch.
-Please the peaches in a large bowl and add the lemon juice, the lemon zest and 1/2 cup sugar.
-Line a metal sheet pan with parchment paper, pour the peaches onto the pan and place in the oven.
+Please the peaches in a large bowl and add the lemon zest, lemon juice, and the sugar.
+Line a metal sheet pan with parchment paper, pour the peaches onto the pan into a single layer and place in the oven.

-- The peaches can be roasted and can be refrigerated for up to 1 week.
+- The peaches can be roasted and refrigerated up to 1 week in advance of making the hand pies.
 The roasted peaches are not only good as a pie filling, but ice cream topping or an addition to your oatmeal.

-- NOTE: I use a 3.75 inch round cutter, but you can use a 4-inch cutter and still get 16 inch pies.
+- NOTE: I use a 3.75 inch round cutter, which is the maximum size in my cutter set.

 - Beat one whole egg in a small bowl and set aside.
 The egg wash will be used to seal the individual pies.

-- Roll the dough out to a thickness of about 1/8-inch.
-Cut out the circles for the pies.
-Gather up the scraps into a ball and then press into circles and set aside.
-Place about 1 to 1-1/2 tablespoons of peach filling in the center of one circle.
+- Place about 1 to 1-1/2 tablespoons of peach filling in the center of one circle.
 Brush the edges of the dough circle with the egg wash using a pastry brush, place a second dough circle on top and gently stretch it to meet the edges of the bottom circle.
 Use a fork to seal the edges.

 - Lightly flour a sheet tray or cutting board and place the pies on the sheet tray and chill for at least 30 minutes.
-Repeat steps 4 and 5 with the remaining dough.
+Repeat these step with the remaining dough.

 - Combine the sugar, cinnamon and nutmeg.
 Remove the pies from the refrigerator and place on parchment lined baking tray.
 Heavily sprinkle each pie with sugar cinnamon mixture and cut an X into the top of each pie.

-- Bake the pies for approximately 20 minutes, until the edges are lightly browned.
-The pies should double in height.
-Remove the pies from the oven and place on cooling rack.
+- Bake the pies for approximately 16-20 minutes, until the tops and edges are browned and the pies should double in height.
+Remove the pies from the oven.
+Let them cool for 5 minutes on the baking sheet then move them to a wire rack to finish cooling.
 The pies can be eaten warm or completely cooled to eat later.